-If you live in Mainz, it will be possible for you to make an online appointment for your registration, in order to avoid waiting time.
+If you live in Mainz, you have to make an online appointment for your registration.
 Further information can be found at the website of the city of Mainz (available only in German).
 The Welcome Center will of course also support you and can gladly assist you in making an appointment at the registration office.

 Please note: As the registration relies on your current address, you will need to provide a “landlord confirmation”, a document that is filled out directly by your landlord, downloadable at the website of city of Mainz (available only in German) or available at the Welcome Center.

 Since you might not have your own accommodation by the time of your arrival, it is possible to register with the address of your temporary accommodation if your temporary landlord agrees to provide you a landlord confirmation.